buguroo/pyknow/docs/source/thebasics.rst

 The first step is to make a subclass of it and use `Rule` to decorate its methods.

-After that you can instantiate, populate with facts, and finally run it.
+After that, you can instantiate it, populate it with facts, and finally run it.

 .. code-block:: python
    :caption: greet.py